Swiss-Library-Service-Platform/slskey-cloud-app/README.md

 <img src=./preview/start.png alt="drawing" width="300"/>

-Navigate to a Alma page with user entities.
+Navigate to a Alma page with user entities. <br>
 This can either be a user list with several entities or a user detail page.

 <img src=./preview/userfound.png alt="drawing" width="300"/>